Minocrisy/Vidocrisy/memory-bank/activeContext.md

 - Handling potential browser compatibility issues

 ## Open Questions
-- What specific transition effects should be prioritized for the initial implementation?
+- Which components would benefit most from the performance optimizations?
-- How should video assets be organized and categorized in the system?
+- How should we prioritize the remaining tasks to maximize impact?
-- What specific branding elements should be included in the intro/outro templates?
+- What metrics should be used to evaluate the success of the performance optimizations?
-- How should we handle potential API rate limits and errors from the Hedra API?
+- How should we handle continuous integration for automated testing?
-- What metrics should be used to evaluate the success of the MVP?
+- What specific performance optimizations should be applied to which components?
-- Should we implement a more robust error handling system for API failures?
+- How should we measure and monitor performance in production?

 ## Recent Achievements
 - Implemented the Hedra API integration with proper error handling